UCLNatSci/2022/NSCI0005/_sources/differentiation_and_integration/integration.md

 ````

 ## Arc Length
-Suppose that we have a function $y = f(x)$, we know through integration that we can find the area under the curve, as shown in {numref}`FunctionArea`.
+Suppose that we have a function $y = f(x)$, we know through integration that we can find the area under the curve:

 ```{figure} ../figures/FunctionArea.png
 ---